vandithavb/Real-Time-Payments-Risk-Monitoring-Platform/README.md

 This project implements a real-time data pipeline for processing payment events and detecting risk signals.

-It combines streaming ingestion (Kafka + Flink) with batch transformation (dbt) and orchestration (Airflow), reflecting a production-style architecture where real-time and analytical systems work together.
+It combines streaming ingestion (Kafka + Flink), scalable storage (BigQuery), transformation (dbt), and orchestration (Airflow), reflecting a production-style architecture where real-time and analytical systems work together.

 ---